GhozyMHM/Food-Catalog/README.md

 # Food-Catalog
-Search your favorite food and see the information about it here
+Search your favorite meal and you'll know how to cook it

+Features & Technology Used :

+- Responsive Website
+- Navigation Bar Color Change on Scrolling
+- Webpack
+- NPM
+- Custom Component
+- Public API
+- AJAX (Fetch)